 you it will not reach” (Henze)1

-Indeed, the imagery of “God as shelter” is connects to miracle of sukkot, where, after the Hebrew nation was liberated from Egypt, they were protected from harm day and night by a pillar of fire and cloud, i.e., “the seven clouds of glory” (Exodus 13:21.)2
+Indeed, the imagery of “God as a shelter” is connected to the miracle of Sukkot, where, after the Hebrew nation was liberated from Egypt, they were protected from harm day and night by a pillar of fire and cloud, i.e., “the seven clouds of glory” (Exodus 13:21.)2